kubeedge/website/content/en/docs/architecture/edge/metamanager.md

 ![Delete Operation](/img/metamanager/meta-delete.png)

 ## Query Operation
-`Query` operations let you query for metadata either locally at the edge or for some remote resources like config maps/secrets from the cloud. edged queries this metadata from metamanager which further handles local/remote query processing and returns the response back to edged.
+`Query` operations let you query for metadata either locally at the edge or for some remote resources like config maps/secrets from the cloud.
+Edged queries this metadata from metamanager which further handles local/remote query processing and returns the response back to edged.
 A Message resource can be broken into 3 parts (resKey,resType,resId) based on separator ‘/’.